harbingerofme/R2Mods/Deluge/README.md

 ### Diluvian ###

 Diluvian is a difficulty mod.
 It adds a harder than Monsoon difficulty to the game, with various unique modifiers.
-All but one of them are outlined in the hover-over ingame.

 * Difficulty Scaling: +75%
 * Player Health Regeneration: -50%